UEFA Group 3

-Few were doubting that the Soviet Union would grab one of the two berths for Italia’90 from qualification Group 3.
+Few were doubting that the Soviet Union (1st seed) would grab one of the two berths for Italia’90 from qualification Group 3.
 But which nation would join them?
-Was it finally time for East Germany again to progress to the finals?
-Their hardest opponents looked to be Austria, who frankly hadn’t shown too many promising signs over the last few years.
-Iceland and Turkey were not highly rated, but were known to be able to cause problems for most teams, although not a lot of people would put their money on either to qualify for Italia’90.
+Was it finally time for East Germany (2nd) again to progress to the World Cup finals?
+Their hardest opponents looked to be Austria (3rd), last participating in 1982, who frankly hadn’t shown too many promising signs over the last few years.
+Iceland (4th) and Turkey (5th) were not rated as contenders to qualify, but were known to be able to cause problems for most teams in individual fixtures.
+It looked to be a relatively open group behind the Soviet Union.

 Low-paced game played on a difficult pitch.
 Iceland should’ve been further ahead by the time when the Soviets got their equalizer.
 Both sides probably fine with a draw in the end.

 Turkey got their qualification under way, but despite being dominant for large chunks of the game against a depleted Iceland side, they were unable to gain the win which they had been looking for to kick-start their campaign.
 Tanju, a prolific scorer at domestic level, missed a late first half penalty, and the hosts would need to come back from a goal down to save a point.

 On a difficult surface, the hosts run out deserved winners even if they struggle to maintain their top level throughout.
 However, when they are turned on, they are far too good for a defensive Austrian outfit, which clearly had come to Kiev with a plan to sabotage the hosts’ attacking play.
 After Mikhailichenko’s early second half goal, there was only going to be one outcome, and the visitors’ youthful select never managed to trouble Dasayev.

 Jahnsportpark, East Berlin